Soldier (Destiny's Child song)

 "Soldier" is a song recorded by American group Destiny's Child, featuring American rappers T.I. and Lil Wayne, for the group's final studio album Destiny Fulfilled (2004).
 The artists wrote the song with Sean Garrett and Rich Harrison who produced it with the latter co-produced it with Beyoncé.
 A Southern hip hop mid-tempo song, it lyrically describes each member's favorite type of male love interest.
-The song was released as the second single from Destiny Fulfilled on November 9, 2004, by Columbia Records and Sony Urban Music.
+The song was released as the second single from Destiny Fulfilled on November 8, 2004, by Columbia Records and Sony Urban Music.

 "Soldier" received mostly positive reviews from music critics, who praised its composition and the trio's vocal performances, but criticized the lyrical content.
-The song received a nomination in the category for Best Rap/Sung Collaboration at the 48th Annual Grammy Awards and won a Best R&B/Soul Single by a Group, Band or Duo award at the 2005 Soul Train Music Awards.
+The song received a nomination in the category for Best Rap/Sung Collaboration at the 48th Annual Grammy Awards and won Best R&B/Soul Single by a Group, Band or Duo at the 2005 Soul Train Music Awards.
 A commercial success, "Soldier" peaked within the top five in six European countries and in Australia, being certified gold in the latter region.
 In the United States, it peaked at number three on the Billboard Hot 100 and topped the Dance Club Songs chart, receiving a platinum certification from the Recording Industry Association of America (RIAA).

 The black-and-white music video directed by Ray Kay featured cameo appearances by several rappers and singers.
-It was nominated at the 2005 MTV Video Music Awards under the category of Best Group Video.
+It was nominated at the 2005 MTV Video Music Awards in the category of Best Group Video.
 The band performed "Soldier" on several televised appearances in 2004 and 2005 and included it on the set list of their final tour Destiny Fulfilled...
 And Lovin' It (2005).
 Both Beyoncé and Kelly Rowland performed the song during their solo tours after Destiny's Child's disbandment.
-The song was sampled in many songs by different artists, most notably by Nelly on his single "Grillz" (2005).
+The song was sampled in many songs by different artists, most notably by Nelly, Paul Wall and Ali & Gipp on their single "Grillz" (2005).

 Writing and production

-Sean Garrett and Rich Harrison assisted the artists in writing the song, with Harrison handling production alongside Destiny's Child member Beyoncé Knowles.
+Sean Garrett and Rich Harrison assisted the artists in writing the song "Soldier", with Harrison handling production alongside Destiny's Child member Beyoncé Knowles.
 It is the only song on the album to feature any guest performers.
 "Soldier" was recorded by Jim Caruana at Sony Music Studios in New York City in 2004, with mixing by Dexter Simmons and mastering by Tom Coyne.
 Garrett initially wrote "Soldier" in a taxi while going to the studio where the band worked on Destiny Fulfilled; he sang the hook to the members afterwards and they liked it.
 Garrett further revealed about his collaboration with the group, "I loved how Destiny's Child evolved and became this really incredible pop group but I wanted to introduce them to the hood from the perspective of having the world look at them in a different way...
 What was great about that was they all liked guys from the streets.
 Each verse was a representation of the guy they were actually into."